manonamora/Twine-Template/README.md

 ## Ready-to-Use Tweego Folder
 This *Ready-to-Use Tweego* folder is not of the easiest (if not **the** easiest) install for Tweego.\
 Just:
-1. Download the Zip File
+1. Download the Zip Folder.
-2. Extract it
+2. Extract it.
 3. Open the folder in VSCode.

 -> You're ready to code!